MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMessagingPolicy.md

 ## DESCRIPTION
  The CsTeamsMessagingPolicy cmdlets enable administrators to control if a user is enabled to exchange messages.
 These also help determine the type of messages users can create and modify.
 This cmdlet creates a new Teams messaging policy.
 Custom policies can then be assigned to users using the Grant-CsTeamsMessagingPolicy cmdlet.

-**Note**: If the value from allowuserdeletemessage is set to FALSE, the team owner will not be able to delete his own messages.
+**Note**: If the `-AllowOwnerDeleteMessage` parameter is set to FALSE, the team owner will not be able to delete his own messages.

 ## EXAMPLES